 Can you stop male pattern baldness?

-At the moment there is a permanent cure to stop hair loss or baldness.
-There are two medicines the FDA has approved to delay hair loss or hair fall.
+At the moment there is no permanent cure to stop it.
+There are two medicines the FDA has approved to delay hair fall.
 These medicines are Minoxidil and Finasteride.
 As you stop use of these medicines, hair fall starts again.

 Is baldness from the mother or father side?